 Fraud investigators examining potential cases of internal fraud need to prove complicity in a scheme.
 Graph can help emphasize the connections between bad actors and fraud incidents to show what’s really going on.

-Let’s look at how graph visualization and analytics can be applied to a specific internal fraud use case where it can be a real game changer for detection and investigation efficiency.
+Let’s look at how graph visualization and analytics can be applied to a specific internal fraud use case where it can greatly increase detection and investigation efficiency.

 For more use cases read our ebook on the subject.
 You’ll learn how to use graph visualization and analytics to track down internal fraud schemes like: